openzipkin/brave/README.md

 behavior.
 Look at our [context libraries](context/), for integration with tools such as SLF4J.

-Brave's dependency-free [tracer library](brave/) works against JRE6+.
-This is the underlying api that instrumentation use to time operations and add tags that describe them.
-This library also includes code that parses `X-B3-TraceId` headers.

 ## Writing new instrumentation
 We worked very hard to make writing new instrumentation easy and efficient.
 Most of our built-in instrumentation are 50-100 lines of code, yet allow flexible configuration of tags and sampling policy.

-If you need to write new http instrumentation, check [our docs](instrumentation/README.md), as this shows how to write it in a way that is least effort for you and easy for others to configure.
+If you need to write new http instrumentation, check [our docs](instrumentation/http/README.md), as this shows how to write it in a way that is least effort for you and easy for others to configure.
 For example, we have a standard [test suite](instrumentation/http-tests) you can use to make sure things interop, and standard configuration works.